sazr/crowdsource-housing-reform/proposal_1.md

 ## "Highest bid no longer the best bid" - No CGT on any investment sales for 2 years or a tax refund for sellers who sell to PPOR buyers under 45yo.

-Example; John (IS) is selling his investment property and receives 3 offers; $675k from Jane (PPORBO45), $673k from Rod (IB), $670k from Cindy (PPORBU45).
+Example; John (IPS) is selling his investment property and receives 3 offers; $675k from Jane (PPORBO45), $673k from Rod (IPB), $670k from Cindy (PPORBU45).
 Cindy is a PPOR buyer under 45yo.
 If John decides to take Cindy's offer he will walk away with more money in his hands even though Cindy's offer is not the highest bid - when he takes into account the lack of CGT applied to his sale and any other investments he decides to cash out in the next 2 years.

 #### Stakeholders